Mireille Mathieu

-Mireille Mathieu (/fr/; born July 22, 1946) is a French singer.
+Mireille Mathieu (/fr/; born 22 July 1946) is a French singer.
 She has recorded over 1,200 songs in eleven languages, with more than 122 million records sold worldwide.

 Biography and career

 Early years

-Mireille Mathieu was born on July 22, 1946, in Avignon, France, as the eldest daughter in a family of fourteen children; the youngest brother was born after she moved to Paris.
+Mireille Mathieu was born on 22 July 1946, in Avignon, France, as the eldest daughter in a family of fourteen children; the youngest brother was born after she moved to Paris.
 Her father, Roger, and his family were natives of Avignon, while her mother, Marcelle-Sophie (née Poirier), was from Dunkirk.
 Marcelle arrived in Avignon in 1944 as a refugee from World War II after her grandmother had died and her mother went missing.
 Roger, along with his father, Arcade, ran the family stonemason shop just outside the main gate of Saint-Véran cemetery.
-The Mathieu family has been stonemasons for four generations.
-Today, the shop is named Pompes Funèbres Mathieu-Mardoyan, owned and managed by her sister Réjane's family.
+The Mathieu family has been in the stonemasonry business for four generations.
+The shop, Pompes Funèbres Mathieu-Mardoyan, is now owned and managed by her sister Réjane's family.

 The Mathieu family lived in poverty, but their living conditions improved significantly in 1954, when subsidized housing was built in the Malpeigné neighborhood near the cemetery.
 Then, in 1961, they moved to a larger tenement in the Croix des Oiseaux neighborhood southeast of the city.

 Roger had once dreamed of becoming a singer, but his father, Arcade, disapproved, which inspired him to encourage one of his children to learn to sing with him in church.
 Mathieu included her father's operatic voice on her 1968 Christmas album, where it was mixed into the Minuit Chrétiens song.
 Mathieu's first paid performance before an audience, at age four, was rewarded with a lollipop when she sang during Midnight Mass on Christmas Eve 1950.
 A defining moment for her was seeing Édith Piaf sing on television.